nvi-inc/mas/tig.md

 #deb https://repos.influxdata.com/ubuntu xenial stable
 ```

-Install the InfluxDB and Grafana
+Now install the InfluxDB and Grafana

     apt-get update
     apt-get install influxdb grafana

-InfluxDB will automatically start on boot.
+InfluxDB should be configured to automatically start on boot.
 To enable Grafana to start on boot:

 -   For systemd distributions, ie. Ubuntu ≥ 15.04 or Debian ≥ 8 (jessie), use